johannesnoordanus/svg2gcode/README.md

 This makes it possible to make a drawing where all path elements are drawn in their respective colors to make an engraving of the entire vector drawing.
 When you set the engrave action for a set of colors, only those colors will be engraved (having their respective colors), all other paths having no action set are ignored.
-Also, when a path has no stroke attribute (or it is set to none) the element cannot be engraved (because it has no color) so it is interpreted as a cut action.
+Also, when a path has no stroke attribute (or it is set to none) the element cannot be engraved (because it has no color) so it is ignored.

 Option ```--pathcut``` can be used to override all stroke attributes and force cutting of all *paths* of the *SVG*.
 Note that this option cannot be set at the same time as *--color_coded* above.